alexdmoss/k8s-sandbox/docs/IAP.md

 GCP's IAP console stated the following when switching it on for the first time for my GKE cluster:

   > Your settings need to meet the IAP configuration requirements.
 Use the tutorial to review the issues below, and update your configuration.
   > Some IPs can bypass IAP.
 The following firewall rules allow some IP addresses to bypass IAP's access controls and connect directly to backend service k8s-be-30080--abcf60250ed78e59.

-    ```
     default-allow-internal	10.128.0.0/9 - tcp:0-65535; udp:0-65535; icmp
     gke-frontend-cluster-2da5852e-all	10.52.0.0/14 - tcp; udp; icmp; esp; ah; sctp
     gke-frontend-cluster-2da5852e-vms	10.128.0.0/9 - tcp:1-65535; udp:1-65535; icmp
-    ```

 I thought I'd see what happens if I locked these down but didn't delete them (so I could restore config more easily!) - I changed all three to only allow icmp.
-This did not appear to have any immediate negative consequences - including trying it the following day
+This did not appear to have any immediate negative consequences - including trying it the following day.

 ---

 ## Yes that's all lovely but what about from the command line?

 I'm with you on that!
 Fortunately there are CLI options to enable IAP.

 The first step is to get OAuth set up.
 I'd already sorted the Consent form bit from my manual experimentation, but for the CLI call we need OAuth credentials.
 Sadly, the GCP guide has you doing this through the GUI as there is no API for creating an OAuth2.0 Client ID at present, which is unfortunate.